J-MaFf/RocketNavigator/README.md

 ### Conclusion
 - This requirements report outlines the key features, user groups, and non-functional requirements for the Rocketry Data Tracking System.
 The system aims to provide reliable data collection, real-time GPS tracking, and adaptability to new hardware.
-Meeting the needs and constraints of the stakeholders is crucial for the successful development and deployment of the system.  return
+Meeting the needs and constraints of the stakeholders is crucial for the successful development and deployment of the system.

 ---

 ## Software Testing Documentation